 OCCP in conjunction with Power Engineers and others have arrived at a preferred power plant technology solution and power delivery methodology.
 Also, we have arrived at (1) a construction and logistic plan, (2) a draft Division of Responsibility matrix, and (3) a draft Design Criteria document for the entire project.

 With these tools we are now at the point where turnkey lump sum bids can be tendered with definitive scope definitions available for major project scope.
-Request for Proposals (RFP’s) have been issued to the four major geothermal engineering procurement and construction firms in the world, i.e., Kaishan (China), ORMAT (Israel), Turboden (Italy), and Atlas Copco (Germany).
-The competitive tender process will receive responses soon, and they will be evaluated on a best value basis for the MGP.
+Request for Proposals (RFP’s) have been issued to the four major geothermal engineering procurement and construction firms in the world,.
+The competitive tender process resulted in Ormat Technologies, Inc. winning the best value evaluation.
+FInal contract negotiations are underway.
+(Fall 2021)

 Body of prior work substantial and relevant